Raki3l/UnlockCmd/README.md

 # Installation

 1. Extract archive content into "./external/mods" directory
-2. Add your command and its settings to the unlockCmdConfig.json.
+2. Add your command and its settings to the unlockCmdConfig.def.
 3. Add sprites to unlockCmdSprites.sff, as required.
 5. Add sounds to unlockCmdSounds.snd, as required.
 6. Link the command to the char you want it to unlock in the select.def

-# unlockCmdConfig.json parameters
+# unlockCmdConfig.def parameters

 - name:
   - The name of the char to be unlocked with the command.
 It must match exactly how it is written in select.def.